mrsimonsen/fCC-Scientific-Computing/README.md

 <hr>

-## Scientific Computing with Python Projects
+## Scientific Computing with Python
 Lessons | Completion
 ------- | :--------:
 Python for Everybody | 56/56